jonlives/knife-spork/README.md

 gem install knife-spork
 ```

+**Please note**: As of version 1.3.0, knife-spork depends on version 11.0.0 or greater of the chef gem.
+If you're still using Chef 10, please continue to use knife-spork 1.2.x
 Spork Configuration
 -------------------
 Out of the box, knife spork will work with no configuration.
 However, you can optionally enable several features to enhance its functionality.